susiegriggo/SpeedPPI/README.md

+# Changes

+Understanding how pipeline works.
+Need to have a fasta file of sequences of interest and a text file with their names.

+Step 1: Can be done locally
+bash create_ppi_all_vs_all_step1.sh ./data/dev/test.fasta hh-suite/build/bin/hhblits 0.5 ./data/dev/all_vs_all/

+Step 2: Submit to cluster
+sbatch hhblits_parallel_step2.sh ids.txt  ./data/dev/all_vs_all/  ./data/dev/all_vs_all/fasta/  ./data/uniclust30_2018_08/uniclust30_2018_08 0

+Step 3: Submit to cluster
+sbatch alphafold_all_vs_all_parallel_step3.sh ids.txt  data/dev/all_vs_all/  data/dev/all_vs_all/fasta/  data/  0

+Step 4: Can be done locally
+python src/build_ppi.py --pred_dir data/dev/all_vs_all/ --pdockq_t 0.5 --outdir  data/dev/all_vs_all/

 # SpeedPPI

 This repository contains code for predicting a pairwise protein-protein interaction network from a set of protein sequences or two lists of sequences thought to interact.